Xtra-Computing/VertiBench/Satellite.md

 ## 3. Convert CSV to Image

-You can use the CSV data directly, or convert it to an image, column `x0` to `x324531` represents the `13-channel` `158x158 pixel` image.

-`324532 = 13 x 158 x 158`
+You can use the CSV data directly, or convert it to an image, column `x0` to `x324531` represents the `13-channel` `158x158 pixel` image. the pixel values of each image are scaled to integer values within the range of [0, 255] `324532 = 13 x 158 x 158`